MicrosoftDocs/cpp-docs/docs/c-language/c-function-definitions.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology: ["cpp-language"]
+ms.technology:
+  - "cpp-language"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs: ["C++"]
+dev_langs:
-helpviewer_keywords: ["function declarators", "function definitions", "declaring functions, about function declarations", "declaring functions, declarators", "functions [C], parameters", "declarators, functions", "function parameters, function definitions", "function body", "declaring functions, variables"] ms.assetid: ebab23c8-6eb8-46f3-b21d-570cd8457a80 caps.latest.revision: 10
+  - "C++"
+helpviewer_keywords:
+  - "function declarators"
+  - "function definitions"
+  - "declaring functions, about function declarations"
+  - "declaring functions, declarators"
+  - "functions [C], parameters"
+  - "declarators, functions"
+  - "function parameters, function definitions"
+  - "function body"
+  - "declaring functions, variables" ms.assetid: ebab23c8-6eb8-46f3-b21d-570cd8457a80
+caps.latest.revision: 10
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
+ms.workload:
+  - "cplusplus"
 ---
 # C Function Definitions
 A function definition specifies the name of the function, the types and number of parameters it expects to receive, and its return type.
 A function definition also includes a function body with the declarations of its local variables, and the statements that determine what the function does.